MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/eventManagement/Hotel.md

 ---
-title: Hotel – Common Data Model | Microsoft Docs
+title: Hotel
-description: This describes the Hotel entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: This represents a single hotel property (for e.g, Marriott in Bellevue).
+Each individual property belongs to a Hotel Group (e.g., Marriott) which is represented by an Account ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Hotel